caralocke/web-44-cara-locke-web-sprint-challenge-advanced-web-applications/README.md

 ## Submission format

-* [ ] Submit via Codegrade by committing and pushing any new changes.
+* [x] Submit via Codegrade by committing and pushing any new changes.
-* [ ] Submit a pull-request to merge <firstName-lastName> branch into main. **Please don't merge your own pull request and make sure you are on your own repo**
+* [x] Submit a pull-request to merge <firstName-lastName> branch into main. **Please don't merge your own pull request and make sure you are on your own repo**
-* [ ] Check codegrade for automated feedback.
+* [x] Check codegrade for automated feedback.
-* [ ] Check codegrade on Monday following the Sprint Challenge for reviewer feedback.
+* [x] Check codegrade on Monday following the Sprint Challenge for reviewer feedback.
-* [ ] Any changes pushed to your <firstName-lastName> branch will resubmitted to codegrade if pushed before the sprint challenge deadline.
+* [x] Any changes pushed to your <firstName-lastName> branch will resubmitted to codegrade if pushed before the sprint challenge deadline.
 Changes after the deadline will not be reviewed.

 ## Interview Questions

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 Add your answers to the questions within `interview_answers.md` file.
 These will not be counted as a part of your sprint score but will be helpful for preparing you for your endorsement interview, and enhancing overall understanding.

 1. Explain what a token is used for.

+    A) A token is a unique idenifier used to let a server know that the user is who they say they are, so they can be granted access to certain areas of the site.

 2. What steps can you take in your web apps to keep your data secure?

+    A) You can create a private route to make areas secure from users without proper authentication (tokens).

 3. Describe how web servers work.

+    A) Webservers are computers used to hold information for websites.
+A webserver receives a request for information from a client(another compuer, a phone, a 'smart appliance') and processes that request to return a message containing the information requested.

 4. Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+    A) C(reate): .post
+       R(read): .get
+       U(pdate): .put
+       D(elete): .delete